drdcs/Algorithmic-thinking/README.md

         res.append(node.val)
         root = node.right

+# find the level of a tree ..

 def findLevel(root):
     if root is None:
         return 0
     return 1 + max(findLevel(root.left),findLevel(root.right))

+## check if a binary tree is symmetric ..

 def isSymmetry(root):
     if root is None:
         return True